 Arizona Snowbowl, one of the oldest continually operating ski areas in the country, emerged from this early skiing activity.
 The US Forest Service permitted the construction of a road and ski lodge on the western slopes of the Peaks, marking the formal beginning of Snowbowl.

-The team, now with over 180 athletes, trains at the Arizona Snowbowl and competes in the US Ski & Snowboard Southern Series.
+The team, now with over 180 athletes, trains at the Arizona Snowbowl and competes in the US Ski & Snowboard events.
 They focus on developing skills, sportsmanship, and a deep appreciation for the outdoors.

 The Flagstaff Ski & Snowboard Team continues to be a significant part of the Flagstaff winter sports community, offering a structured program for junior athletes and fostering a strong sense of family and community.